Spontaneous Phase Separation of Ternary Fluid Mixtures: Equal Surface Tension Case

 Finally, for type IV, as in Fig. \ref{Separation_Pathways}(j-l), when there is insufficient minor component at the interface, the phase separation pathway is akin to the binary fluid case.
 Here, the smallest minority component is never fully phase separates but it is typically concentrated at the interface between the two more major components.

-Our simulation results are consistent with previous works describing ternary phase separation pathways \cite{nauman1994morphology,chen1994computer}.
-However, many of the extensive morphologies and pathways previously tabulated are not fundamental and a result of stochastic collision and coalescence of different fluid structures.
-In contrast, here we have elucidated the four fundamental types of phase separation mechanisms.
+Our simulation results are fully consistent with previous works describing possible phase separation pathways (sometimes also termed as decomposition patterns) in ternary fluid mixtures \cite{nauman1994morphology,chen1994computer,huang1995phase,Huang1996,Smith2000}.
+Many of the extensive morphologies previously tabulated are a result of stochastic collision and coalescence of different fluid structures at the later stages of the coarsening dynamics.
+For example, Nauman and He recorded 27 possible morphologies \cite{nauman1994morphology}.
+In contrast, here we focus on the instability mechanisms and simplify the classification into 4 basic types of phase separation mechanisms.
+We find these same 4 instability types when we vary the fluid viscosity or when we simulate the purely diffusive regime (by turning off coupling to hydrodynamics).